srs/gradle-grunt-plugin/README.md

 =======================

 This is a very simple Gradle plugin for running Grunt tasks part of the build.
 It merely wraps calls to "grunt xyz" as "gradle grunt_xyz" tasks.
-Grunt may either be installed globally, or locally using npm.
+Grunt is installed locally using npm.

 Installing the plugin
 ---------------------